The Sith Warrior & Companions

 - Foreshadowing: Commander Rylon is a loyal operative of Baras and has been so for decades.
 But Baras has him killed because he is potentially compromised and he might potentially harm Baras if caught; not because Rylon failed in his duties in anyway.
-Kind of keys you into Baras's long term plans for your ass; you have done so much of his dirty work, know where a lot of bodies are buried (figuratively and literally) and even though you accomplished all of his tasks he set before he tries to have you killed because you might pose a problem sooner or later.
+Kind of keys you into Baras's long term plans for you; you have done so much of his dirty work, know where a lot of bodies are buried (figuratively and literally) and even though you accomplished all of his tasks, he STILL tries to have you killed because you MIGHT pose a problem sooner or later.

 - Let Them Die Happy: You can tell him that his son was courageous in his final moments rather than the truth, in which his son was quivering in a puddle of his own urine.

 - Undying Loyalty: Feels awful for all the actions he had to commit against the Empire to hold his position and proclaims his everlasting loyalty to Baras in his final moments.